This post may contain affiliate links . Read my full Disclosure Policy.

 - Let the cheesecake bars cool completely and then cover and add to the fridge for at least two hours before slicing into them to ensure that the cheesecake layer has set.
 If you cut into it too soon, the layers will not stay intact.

 - Serve the cheesecake bars cold.
-They can be eaten with a fork or they are also sturdy enough to pick up and eat with your hands.
+They can be eaten with a fork, or they are also sturdy enough to pick up and eat with your hands.

-How to store Apple Sourdough Cheesecake Bars
+Storage instructions for Apple Sourdough Cheesecake Bars

 To store the Apple Sourdough Cheesecake Bars, cover them with plastic wrap or add them to an airtight container and store them in the fridge.
 The bars are best eaten cold and will last for 5-7 days if properly stored.

-More Fall Sourdough Recipes
+Fall Sourdough Recipes

 Caramel Apple Sourdough Cheesecake Bars